openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/03-implement-jaxrs-client.md

 }
 </pre>

-With our CDI bean skeleton implemented, we will first focus on the domain model and the JAX-RS interface from which we will generate our client.
+With the CDI bean skeleton implemented, we can focus on the domain model and the JAX-RS interface from which our rest client is generated.

 Our domain model is simply the `Coffee` class that's also used by the CoffeeService we started in the first step.
-To add this domain model class, we first need to create the required package:
+Click the following command to create a new package for our domain class.

 `mkdir -p /root/projects/kogito/coffeeshop/src/main/java/org/acme/model`{{execute T3}}

-Next we can create our `Coffee.java` file in this package by clicking: `coffeeshop/src/main/java/org/acme/model/Coffee.java`{{open}}
+Click the following path to create the `Coffee.java` file: `coffeeshop/src/main/java/org/acme/model/Coffee.java`{{open}}

 <pre class="file" data-filename="./coffeeshop/src/main/java/org/acme/model/Coffee.java" data-target="replace">
 package org.acme.model;